lionzan/Exponential-Ocean/exampleSite/content/about/_index.md

 description: This is meta description.

 ---
-I am a Consultant, Advisor and Coach with a passion for the Ocean and I help CEOs, Entrepreneurs and Philanthropists multiply their personal impact on Ocean Sustainability and Decarbonisation.
+I am a Consultant, Advisor and Coach with a passion for the Ocean and I help CEOs, Entrepreneurs, Philanthropists and Powerful People multiply their personal impact on Ocean Sustainability and Decarbonisation.
+[Powerful People](you) for me are people who think bigger that themselves and feel they want to leave a mark on life.
+These are my preferred clients.
 I help them

 * gain **clarity of intentions**
 * discover their **unique individual approach**
 * uncover their **power to multiply their impact**

-I work **One-to-One** with individual clients and run **Sustainability Mastermind Groups**, with **integrity**, **transparency** and **out-of-the-box thinking**.
+I work **One-to-One** with individual clients and run **Sustainability Mastermind Groups**, with **integrity**, **transparency** and **out-of-the-box thinking**, to help them achieve exponential impact on ocean sustainability.

 ## Who is Leonardo